 The MS Employment Support Service (ESS) is a specialist Disability Employment Service available for people affected by MS. The service is currently available in the Melbourne and Sydney metropolitan regions, and the Geelong/Bellarine region of Victoria.
 The MS ESS is a team of Occupational Therapists and Physiotherapists that work with clients in managing their symptoms at work, and maintaining their capacity for work.
-If you are experiencing MS symptoms that are making it difficult to do your work, and want further details about our service, phone us on 1800 042 138.
+If you are experiencing MS symptoms that are making it difficult to do your work, and want further details about our service, phone 1800 042 138 or read their brochure.

 Workplace strategies – Defying the Effects on Career

 People living with MS are concerned by ability to keep their job, ability to progress in their career, completing assignments at work.

 Does a diagnosis of MS mean the end of a person’s working career?
 Does it mean that they cannot achieve any further progression in the job that they have already built experience and knowledge in?